JanHerca/urantiapedia/output/wikijs/en/article/Gard_Jameson/The_Value_of_Study_Groups.md

 _The Urantia Book_ has much to say on the value of groups:

-> “A social group of human beings in co-coordinated working harmony stands for a force far greater than the simple sum of its parts.”
-[UB 133:5.6](/en/The_Urantia_Book/133#p5_6)
+> “A social group of human beings in co-coordinated working harmony stands for a force far greater than the simple sum of its parts.” <a id="s24_134"></a>[UB 133:5.6](/en/The_Urantia_Book/133#p5_6)
 >
-> “Intellectually, socially, and spiritually two moral creatures do not merely double their personal potentials of universe achievement by partnership technique; they more nearly quadruple their attainment and accomplishment possibilities.”
-[UB 43:8.11](/en/The_Urantia_Book/43#p8_11)
+> “Intellectually, socially, and spiritually two moral creatures do not merely double their personal potentials of universe achievement by partnership technique; they more nearly quadruple their attainment and accomplishment possibilities.” <a id="s26_241"></a>[UB 43:8.11](/en/The_Urantia_Book/43#p8_11)
 >
-> “Social architects do everything within their province and power to bring together suitable individuals that they may constitute efficient and agreeable working groups on earthâ€¦not always do these seraphim attain their ends; not always are they able to bring together those who would form the most ideal group to achieve a given purpose or to accomplish a certain task; under these conditions they must utilize the best of the material available.”
-[UB 39:3.5](/en/The_Urantia_Book/39#p3_5)
+> “Social architects do everything within their province and power to bring together suitable individuals that they may constitute efficient and agreeable working groups on earthâ€¦not always do these seraphim attain their ends; not always are they able to bring together those who would form the most ideal group to achieve a given purpose or to accomplish a certain task; under these conditions they must utilize the best of the material available.” <a id="s28_452"></a>[UB 39:3.5](/en/The_Urantia_Book/39#p3_5)
 >
 > “But since personality is unique—no two mortals being alike—it inevitably follows that no two human beings can similarly interpret the leadings and urges of the spirit of divinity which lives within their minds.
-A group of mortals can experience spiritual unity, but they can never attain philosophic uniformity.”
-[UB 103:1.1](/en/The_Urantia_Book/103#p1_1)
+A group of mortals can experience spiritual unity, but they can never attain philosophic uniformity.” <a id="s30_316"></a>[UB 103:1.1](/en/The_Urantia_Book/103#p1_1)

 These quotes tell us that it is certainly in our best interest to come together as groups, and that furthermore, as we come together to achieve understanding and tasks, we must appreciate that we have little hope of achieving philosophic or intellectual uniformity!
 This last fact makes for a wonderful challenge that awaits you when you participate in a study group.